 - Representing text numerically, as when assigning values to each possible value in a categorical feature.

 Cloud ML Engine support for data exploration and preparation

 The Cloud ML Engine services do not expose any data wrangling functionality directly.
 However, you can use Google Cloud Datalab for many of the tasks that make up data exploration and preparation.
 For example, you can visually analyze your data with dynamic graphs embedded in your Cloud Datalab notebook.
-You can find out more about Cloud Datalab in its documentation.
-You can also get an introduction to Cloud ML Engine features in Cloud Datalab by working through the Datalab quickstart.
+You can find out more in the Cloud Datalab documentation.
 Other Google Cloud Platform services can help with this step as well, including: